tokenami/tokenami/README.md

 Tokenami provides sensible defaults to restrict which values can be passed to properties based on your theme.
 For instance, `--border-color` will only accept tokens from your `color` object in theme, `--padding` allows multiples of your grid, and `--height` expects tokens from a `size` key or multiples of your grid.

-You can customise [the default configuration](https://github.com/tokenami/tokenami/blob/main/packages/config/stubs/config.default.ts#L85) by overriding the `properties` object in your configuration:
+You can customise [the default configuration](https://github.com/tokenami/tokenami/blob/main/packages/config/src/config.default.ts#L68) by overriding the `properties` object:

 ```ts
 const { createConfig, defaultConfig } = require('@tokenami/dev');